 Hurst says she could have stepped on a Diltiazem pill in Brown’s bedroom, but Crawford remembers prescribing Diltiazem to Brown at the hospital.
 Was Hurst at the hospital with Brown?
 Did she give him drugs?

 We don’t know.
-In order to get closer to the answer there would need to be an investigation as well as an autopsy of the singer’s remains — wherever they may be.
+In order to get closer to the answer to how James Brown died, there would need to be an investigation as well as an autopsy of Brown’s remains — wherever they may be.

 “It fits our picture of being highly suspicious that somebody perhaps could have given him an illicit substance that led to his death,” said Crawford.
 “We can’t say who or what, but that was always our suspicion.
 I had to say it quietly… but I wouldn’t say it no more.
 Because I can’t say.”